-If the Board of County Commissioners vote to approve the request, then the approval shall be subject to the Conditions of Approval as indicated in Exhibit C. It should be noted that the listed Conditions of Approval may address some issues raised in the standards of review, such as pedestrian circulation and landscape buffering; however, as stated under Staff's Analysis of the Standards 2,4,6 and 9, they do not address all areas of impact because we cannot utilize conditions to address details of a redesign of the development.
+If the Zoning Commission votes to recommend approval of the request, then the approval shall be subject to the Conditions of Approval as indicated in Exhibit C. It should be noted that the listed Conditions of Approval may address some issues raised in the standards of review, such as pedestrian circulation and landscape buffering; however, as stated under Staff's Analysis of the Standards 2,4,6 and 9, they do not address all areas of impact because we cannot utilize conditions to address details of a redesign of the development.